 This ancient and enchanted longbow is said to be strung with a single hair taken from the head of Ariel, Queen of Loren.
 The wielder of the Bow of Loren is therefore considered to be the Fey Queen’s champion upon the battlefield, striking down her enemies with unnaturally swift precision.

-AsrailThis bow allows the wielder to shoot as many times per turn as there are attacks in its profile.
+Asrai longbow.
+This bow allows the wielder to shoot as many times per turn as there are attacks in its profile.
 There is no penalty for taking multiple shots.

 The Dawnspear 25pts